What is your mobile app load time? or How fast does your app load? If it’s too slow, you’re losing money.

 Apple’s App Store requires your app to load within 15 seconds, but ideally, it should be faster.
 An often quoted 2009 study by Akamai showed that 47 percent of consumers expect a web page to load in 2 seconds or less.
-That was in 2009.
-Our attention spans have only decreased since then.
+That was in 2009, our attention spans have only decreased since then.
 Studies have also shown that 25 percent of people would leave a brand due to unacceptable load times.
 Hence optimized android and iOS app performance is a need of today’s times.

 While some users might sit patiently for a few extra seconds to wait for a mobile app to open compared to a website, counting on that fact could cost you.
 Users are quick to abandon a site or an app and search for a competitor.

 Studies show that slow loading times significantly decrease conversions on both web and mobile Consider this information from the Akamai study:

 - 73% of mobile users say that they’ve encountered a website that was too slow to load.

 - 40% of people abandon a website that takes more than 3 seconds to load.

 - A 1-second delay in page response can result in a 7% reduction in conversions.

 You’re convinced you need to improve your load time.
 Now, how do you do that?
 Here are several things to examine for a faster app:

 - Images – Images displayed on a smartphone need to be smaller than ones displayed on a desktop.
 Sending images that are too large to a mobile device is going to seriously slow things down.
 Every image in your app should be scaled the exact size for each device.